Cathy0610/2022-VocEmb4SVS/index.md

 ---

 ## Introduction of the demo
 Since we aim at reducing the distortion of vocals and interference of accompaniments, our demos demonstrate the improvement of _separator P_ applying **VocEmb4Sep** compared with the original _separator P_.
-In addition, as our studied separation systems only generate separated vocals without reverb, we list music with reverb to demonstrate the de-reverberation effect of the separation systems.
+In addition, we display the vocal extraction effects when there are sound effects in the music.
 The demos of vocals separated by different methods classified according to their major effectiveness are listed below.
 These are some binaural music clips cut from [MUSDB18 dataset](https://sigsep.github.io/datasets/musdb.html#musdb18-compressed-stems). `VocEmb4Sep (Separator P)` means applying our proposed method **VocEmb4Sep** on _Separator P_.

 > For brevity, we only show the spectrograms and waveforms of the **left channel**.
 To see the complete binaural spectrograms and waveforms, please click on `Expand binaural images`.